gregmsanderson/postgres-ha-timescaledb/README.md

 Or you can manually create a database (by using `CREATE DATABASE its_name;`) as we demonstrate below.

-Armed with a database, the final step is to [add the TimescaleDB extension](https://docs.timescale.com/install/latest/self-hosted/installation-debian/#set-up-the-timescaledb-extension) _to_ that database.
+The final step is to [add the TimescaleDB extension](https://docs.timescale.com/install/latest/self-hosted/installation-debian/#set-up-the-timescaledb-extension) _to_ a database.
 Since we have Wireguard and PostgreSQL installed locally, we can do that right now:

 ```
 $ psql postgres://postgres:your-password-here@your-pg-app.internal:5432